hibernator11/transnational-notebooks/README.md

 ## National libraries and authors of 17th century: A Wikidata approach
 This [notebook](Wikidata-lod-extraction.ipynb) describes how to query [Wikidata](https://www.wikidata.org) in order to retrieve authors provided by several national libraries.
-The SPARQL endpoint of Wikidata returns a JSON file as a result that is locally stored.
+The [public SPARQL endpoint of Wikidata](https://query.wikidata.org/) returns a JSON file as a result that is locally stored.
 The next step is based on the packaging of the dataset by means of the [Python Package library](https://specs.frictionlessdata.io/data-package).
 The result is a simple container format for describing a collection of data in a package.
 Finally, the data is analysed by means of charts in order to identify patterns and insights.

 ## Additional information